Free Self-Guided Walking Tour London Westminster Sights by JetSettingFools.com

 Parliament Square Garden at the Churchill Statue, London, England, UK

 MAP.
-The small, green grass Parliament Square Garden offers visitors a unique vantage point of some of the most iconic Westminster sights – including Big Ben, Parliament (called the Palace of Westminster) and Westminster Abbey.
+The small Parliament Square Garden offers visitors a unique vantage point of some of the most iconic Westminster sights – including Big Ben, the Palace of Westminster and Westminster Abbey.

-Just look at the famous London sights now; we route to a better vantage point of them later in the Self Guided Westminster Tour.
+Just look at these famous London sights for now.
+We find a better vantage point of them later in our Self Guided Westminster Tour.

-The square, which is worth taking a quick walk around, is ringed by trees and statues of prominent politicians, including Winston Churchill, Abraham Lincoln and Nelson Mandela.
+The square itself, which is worth taking a quick walk around, is ringed by trees and statues of prominent politicians, including Winston Churchill, Abraham Lincoln and Nelson Mandela.

-Note: From Parliament Square, walk to Westminster Abbey – perhaps stopping at St. Margaret’s Church (MAP) on the way.
-Founded in the 12th century, the Church is free to enter and well worth popping in to see the interior.
+Walking from Parliament Square to Westminster Abbey, perhap stop at St. Margaret’s Church (MAP) on the way.
+Founded in the 12th century, it’s free to enter and features an impressive interior.

 #22 Westminster Abbey

-Sixteen royal couples, including Will and Kate, have said their vows at the Abbey and the next to be crowned will celebrate their Coronation at Westminster Abbey, as has every other king and queen since 1066.
+Sixteen royal couples, including Will and Kate, have said their vows here.
+King Charles III celebrated his Coronation at Westminster Abbey, as has every monarch since 1066.

 There is a fee to enter and tour Westminster Abbey – and it is best to buy tickets in advance.
-However, visitors can go inside for free for a service (check the official schedule), which is how we visited the beautiful church.
+However, visitors can go inside free for a service.

 #23 Victoria Tower Gardens South